Scenic Drives in Los Angeles: Drives in the City of Angels

 The Vehicle: A MINI Cooper — a small and maneuverable import with a style that gets noticed.

-The Story: This stretch is where the Hollywood legend first emerged during the 1950s.
+The Story: This stretch is the source of much early Hollywood lore.
 Leading men in pin-striped suits sipped martinis in dark lounges and producers discovered young actresses on street corners.
-Today, it’s still a tourist center and hotter than ever, thanks to major renovations.
-New attractions such as the Hollywood & Highland Center, a massive entertainment and shopping complex, and the Kodak Theatre (home of the Oscars®) have injected new energy into the area.
+Today, it’s still a tourist center and hotter than ever, thanks to the landmark Hollywood Roosevelt Hotel and major attractions like Hollywood & Highland, a massive entertainment and shopping complex featuring the Dolby Theatre (home of the Oscars®).
 But the street still retains a gritty sense of charm with its odd stores selling movie souvenirs and its cast of eccentric characters — from sidewalk rappers to pierced punk rockers.
-At Grauman’s Chinese Theatre, an eclectic mix of costumed super heroes and movie characters keep crowds entertained with their antics.
-And Hollywood Boulevard is also home to some of the town’s hottest nightspots, the kind that are so cool they don’t have a sign on their entrance, just a line outside the door.
+At TCL Chinese Theatre, an eclectic mix of costumed super heroes and movie characters keep crowds entertained.
+And Hollywood Boulevard is also home to some of L.A.’s hottest nightspots, the kind that are so cool they don’t have a sign on their entrance, just a line outside the door.

-Reasons to Pull Over: Catch the newest blockbuster (or check out the hand and footprints of the stars embedded in the concrete throughout the courtyard) at Grauman’s Chinese Theatre; look for James Dean’s star on the Hollywood Walk of Fame (or a host of other famous stars); or attend a taping of the Jimmy Kimmel Show at the El Capitan Theatre.
+Reasons to Pull Over: Catch the newest blockbuster (or check out the hand and footprints of the stars embedded in the concrete throughout the courtyard) at the Chinese Theatre; look for your favorite stars on the Hollywood Walk of Fame; sip a Martini at Musso & Frank Grill; take a trip to the tropics at LONO Hollywood; or attend a taping of the Jimmy Kimmel Show next to the historic El Capitan Theatre.

-Wilshire Boulevard from Downtown LA to the Pacific Coast Highway (16 miles)
+Wilshire Boulevard from Downtown L.A. to Pacific Coast Highway (16 miles)

 The Vehicle: 1956 Cadillac Convertible — a classic car for a classic drive.

-Reasons to Pull Over: Refocus with a tea ceremony at Hwa Sun Ji in Koreatown; get up close to a saber-toothed cat at the La Brea Tar Pits; visit the Los Angeles County Museum of Art (LACMA) and its new addition, the Broad Contemporary Art Museum (BCAM); people watch at The Blvd Lounge in the Beverly Wilshire, A Four Seasons Hotel; check out Westwood Village and the Hammer Museum.
+Reasons to Pull Over: Check out a concert at The Wiltern; get up close to a saber-toothed cat at the La Brea Tar Pits; view the masterpieces at the Los Angeles County Museum of Art (LACMA); people watch at the Beverly Wilshire, A Four Seasons Hotel; stroll Westwood Village and the Hammer Museum.